Search Text in Multiple Excel Files

 Searching with SeekFast is pretty easy:

-1. Download, install, and launch SeekFast.
+1. Download and run SeekFast.

 There are several useful features available in the search results: